 Maybeshewill tour dates

 Searing Scottish indie band making heavy soul-fuelled rock influenced by the likes of The Smiths and The Clash.
 With a punky, psychedelic feel to their music, The Xcerts sound is both truly original and consistently passionate.
-Fervent live shows and arena-sized tunes make this band ones to watch out for.
+Expect fervent live shows and arena-sized tunes.

 The Xcerts tour dates

 Pre-war delta blues sounds from this Bath-based student band.
 A mixture of Tom Waits and Mark Lanegan, the band have a unique sound, their line-up including slide guitar, a lot of fiddle and at times, banjo.

 Kill It Kid tour dates

 Former Metronomy bassist Gabriel Stebbing's new indie-guitar-pop band.

 An aggressive post-rocker trio from Northern Ireland who have had an amazing few years touring the world, including a show supporting Nine Inch Nails in their home town of Belfast.

 And So I Watch You From Afar tour dates

 Three Trapped Tigers play a mesmeric mix of menace and snarling riffs, interspersed with calm, eerie and contemplative moments of reserve.
 Mind-bending masters, blurring the line between math-rock, electro-glitch, and prog.